 Publications series of the Society for Imperial Chamber Court Research (1985 ff)

 Schriftenreihe der Gesellschaft für Reichskammergerichtsforschung (1985 ff)

 To order, contact:

 (for the address see above).
 Also available at the Museum.

-View or download a list of titles and the order form (PDF, version from September, 2012)
+View or download a list of titles and the order from (PDF, version from July, 2015)

 "Quellen und Forschungen zur Höchsten Gerichtsbarkeit im Alten Reich"